New here? Start with the complete side hustle guide →

 Study What’s Working in Your Niche

-Search your main topics on Pinterest and look at the pins that appear at the top of the results.
-These are the pins Pinterest has decided are the most relevant and highest quality for those searches.
+Search your main topics on Pinterest and look at the pins at the top of the results.
+These are the ones Pinterest has decided are most relevant and highest quality for those searches.

 What topics are they covering?
-What headline styles are they using?
+What headline styles?
 What pin designs are performing best?
 You’re not copying — you’re researching what resonates with the audience you’re trying to reach.

 Building a Pinterest Content Calendar

-The best way to never run out of Pinterest content ideas is to plan a month ahead rather than deciding what to pin day by day.
+The best way to never run out of Pinterest content ideas is to plan a month ahead instead of deciding what to pin day by day.

 Week 1 of the month: